Back to blog

 Redis

-• Requires running another service
+• Requires running another service (and managing it)

-• Has network overhead (even on localhost)
+• Has network overhead (even on localhost, TCP adds latency)

 Shared Memory